Saint Martin's Island

-Saint Martin Island (সেন্টমার্টিন দ্বীপ) is a small island (area only 3 km2) in the northeastern part of the Bay of Bengal, about 9 km south of the tip of the Cox's Bazar-Teknaf peninsula, and forming the southernmost part of Bangladesh.
-There is a small adjoining island that is separated at high tide, called Chera Dwip.
-It is about 8 km west of the northwest coast of Myanmar, at the mouth of the Naf River.
+Saint Martin's Island (সেন্টমার্টিন দ্বীপ) is a small coral island in the north-eastern part of the Bay of Bengal, about 9 km south of the tip of the Cox's Bazar-Teknaf peninsula, and forms the southernmost part of Bangladesh.
+It has an area of only 3 km2.
+A small adjoining island that is separated at high tide, called Chhera Dwip, is about 8 km west of the northwest coast of Myanmar, at the mouth of the Naf River.
+St. Martin's Island is Bangladesh's only coral island.

+A nine-month tourist restriction on St. Martin's Island has been imposed which is to start from February 1, 2025.
+Currently, only the Cox's Bazar-St. Martin route remains open amid Myanmar border tensions.